leonemma/NBA-stats-1996-2021/README.md

 ```
 - At first we remove the first column 'Unnamed: 0'.
 - Secondly,we will turn the 'draft_round' and 'draft_number' features into numeric.Hence,we replace the value Undrafted that represents the undrafted players with the number 0.Therefore when the value is 0 in these features it means that this player was undrafted.

+## Key Questions

+These questions will guide our exploration and uncover insights into the dynamics of NBA performance over the years.

+### 1. Total Number of NBA Players
+- **Question:** What's the total number of NBA players over the years?
+### 2. Trends in Average Points
+- **Question:** Does the average points of NBA players exhibit a trend over the years?
+### 3. Average Rebounds and Assists
+- **Question:** How do the average rebounds and assists of NBA players change over the years?
+### 4. Changes in Maximum Points per Game
+- **Question:** How does the Maximum Points per Game change over the years?
+### 5. Best Playmaking Seasons
+- **Question:** Which NBA players had the best seasons in playmaking in the last 25 years?
+### 6. Best Scoring Seasons
+- **Question:** Which NBA players had the best scoring seasons in the last 25 years?
+### 7. All-Star Level Performance
+- **Question:** How many NBA players performed at an All-Star level?
+### 8. Most Dominant Players
+- **Question:** Who are the most dominant players in the last 25 years?
+### 9. Best Playmakers and Scorers
+- **Question:** Who are the best playmakers and scorers in the last 25 years?
+What about their shooting percentage?
+### 10. Highest Shooting Performance
+- **Question:** Which NBA players have the highest true shooting season?
+### 11. Most Impactful Players
+- **Question:** Which players had the most impactful contributions to their teams?

 ## Exploring the Features